Dang-Hoang-Tung/Text-chunking-TTS/README.md

   - If punctuation rules fail to chunk below 200 characters, we break into clauses at subordinators (e.g. `when`, `where`, `while`, etc).
 See `SUBORDINATORS` in the code.
   - Finally, if all else fails, we break at the length limit (200).

-Result: chunks are usually whole sentences; long sentences become clause-sized pieces that sound natural for TTS and stay under ~200 characters.
+Result for TTS (hopefully): chunks are usually whole sentences; long sentences become clause-sized pieces that sound natural for TTS and stay under 200 characters.
+This helps the model efficiently generate speech from already natural sounding phrases.

 #### Reasoning (Why these choices help TTS)

 We try to keep each chunk as one coherent thought, with punctuation that matches how people would speak it aloud.

 - Paragraphs are structural units, we don't cross them.
-- Sentences are natural prosodic units, simple default chunks.
+- Sentences (with major punctuation) are natural prosodic units, they are simple default chunks.
-- Commas are softer boundaries, another simple default.
+- Minor punctuations within sentences are softer boundaries, also simple chunks.
 - Subordinators (`when/while/before/until/...`) mark clause boundaries, which are good pause points for long sentences.